Living & Learning Nillumbik Advisory Committee

 - contribute to the representation of voices, experiences and aspirations of Nillumbik residents who participate in or are interested in Neighbourhood House programs and services

-- provide advice to Council on matters relating to community learning, participation and wellbeing across L&LN
+- provide feedback and advice to Council on matters relating to community learning, participation and wellbeing across L&LN

-- consider and provide advice on relevant Local, State and Federal Government initiatives, programs and reviews
+- consider and provide advice on key government initiatives, programs and reviews

 - represent the views and needs of participants, volunteers, tutors and the broader Nillumbik community

-- support Council to communicate, consult and engage effectively with the broader Nillumbik community
+- assist Council to communicate, consult and engage more effectively with the broader Nillumbik community

-- strengthen partnerships with residents, community groups and community services in Nillumbik
+- strengthen partnerships with residents, community groups and services in Nillumbik

-- contribute to the ongoing assessment and continuous improvement of community learning, engagement and service delivery outcomes.
+- contribute to a cycle of continually assessing and improving Nillumbik's community learning, engagement and service delivery outcomes.

 Meeting frequency